gu-fan/autotype.vim/README.rst

         First check if enough ``\<CR>`` are used.

-        Then you can try typing raw Special charactes there.
+        Then you can try typing raw special charactes there.
         See ``:h i_Ctrl-V`` for details.